cs-ieee-ist/cs-essentials/content/topics/gdb/assembly.md

    0x000000000800117c <+51>:    retq
 ```

-Now we can follow the execution one intruction at a time using the "stepi" command.
+Now we can follow the execution one instruction at a time using the "stepi" command.

 ```bash
 (gdb) stepi